-On that note, I’d like to add this.
-We recently did a case study by analyzing 40,090 shipments about dropshipping time between China and the United States.
 One of the statistics that we discovered is about bulk shipments using sea and air freight.
 The average transit time for sea freight from China is 34-days, while the average transit time for Air-freight is 14-days.

 When you are sending inventory to Deliverr, ensure that you account for this.

 What’s great about Deliverr’s shipping services is that it simplifies some of the aspects that are pretty cumbersome in many other platforms.

 For instance, Shipping Option Mapping.
 Deliverr makes it really easy to map your store’s shipping option with Deliverr’s service level.
 That’s because there are just four options to choose from.

 These are 1-day, 2-day, 3-days and Standard (5-7 days).
 If you offer Standard and Expedited as shipping options, you need to use the exact Shipping Option Name and map (link it) it to the appropriate service level.

 For example, Standard Shipping can be mapped to Deliverr’s Standard shipping.
 Expedited can be mapped to 1,2 or 3-day deliveries depending on what you offer on the store.

 Once you map this accurately, there’s no scope for delayed or mistimed deliveries.